 Cognitive activity, or cognition, is the mental function of “knowing” which includes perceiving, conceiving, recognizing, judging, reasoning, and imagining.

-Yet virtually everyone in today’s world appears to be afflicted with some form of thinking disorder that causes them to fail to discern the difference between such cognitive activities as perception versus conception, recognition versus misunderstanding, imagining versus reasoning, realism versus idealism and et cetera.
+Yet virtually everyone in today’s world appears to be afflicted with some form of thinking disorder that causes them to fail to discern the difference between such cognitive activities as perception versus conception, recognition versus misunderstanding, imagining versus reasoning, realism versus idealism, et cetera.

-This hasn’t come about accidently.
-In his book Real Dissent Tom Woods takes on “The respectables of left and right” who almost never state libertarian positions correctly.
+This hasn’t come about accidentally.
+In his book Real Dissent, Tom Woods takes on “The respectables of left and right” who almost never state libertarian positions correctly.
 He then adds:

 “Let me modify that: Once in a while they do try to show where we’re wrong, but they can almost never manage even to state our position correctly, much less muster an effective argument against it.
 The purpose of these alleged replies is not to shed light, but to demonize libertarians in the public mind.”

 Symptoms of the disorder manifest when a subject obsessively identifies individual human beings as mere conceptual labels, categories or classifications and then proceeds to characterize all such individual persons as truly being that conceptual label, category or classification rather than being the actual, discrete, identifiable, real life, unique self that the person actually is.